Learn the procedures, steps, risks, and requirements for taking vital signs.

 - Place the stethoscope earpieces in your ears and put the diaphragm (disk) over the brachial pulse.

-- Twist the knob on the air pump in a clockwise motion to close the valve.
+- Twist the knob on the air pump clockwise to close the valve.

 - Pump air and inflate the cuff until the dial pointer hits 170.